 It’s Not a “One-Size-Fits-All”

 First thing’s first.
-You should know that there are two main categories of compliance solutions that will help with certified payroll: multi-tiered and single-contractor.
-Each one is catered to a specific type of user-base and priced accordingly.
+You should know that there are two main categories of compliance solutions that will help with certified payroll: multi-tiered applications and single-contractor applications.
+Each one is catered to a specific type of user base and priced accordingly.
 Understanding which one is right for you typically boils down to one question: Do you need to create the certified payroll reports (CPRs), collect them, or do both?

-Multi-tiered solutions are also known to be complete labor compliance management tools, meaning they do more than just certify payroll.
-Because of this, subcontractors are generally not the ones purchasing this type of solution.
-If they are using one, they are simply doing so because they are required to do so under the agency or prime contractor’s purchased account.
+Since multi-tiered solutions do more than just certify payroll, subcontractors are generally not the ones purchasing this type of solution.
+If they are using one, they are simply doing so because they are required to under the agency’s or prime contractor’s software license.
 Consequently, they are subject to playing by the administrators’ rules.

 This doesn’t necessarily mean that contractors won’t benefit from these kinds of solutions; it just means that the account owner is the one in charge.
 The administrators (agency or prime) create the settings and customize the contractor requirements.
 This affects how the contractor uses and interacts with the software.
 On one hand, it might result in a warning that a report contains an error or violation.
 On another, it might cause a hard stop for the contractor so that they will not be able to proceed without correcting the mistake.
 Because of this, it’s very important that the administrator communicates effectively with the contractors about the requirements.
 If a user does not understand why the application is restricting them from continuing, it can cause a lot of frustration.
 Despite the app telling the user where the violation occurred, correcting it may not be intuitive for the average person, especially if you are new to compliance and don’t understand the regulations.

 Single Contractor Solutions